 Many veterinary nurses choose to remain in first opinion veterinary practice, however there are also opportunities to pursue more specialist roles in referral practices, emergency ‘out of hours’ practices or large veterinary hospitals; perhaps specialising in a particular area such as surgical nursing.
 You could also find work in, for example, teaching, management, research or sales.

-You may also look to pursue further training by ‘topping up’ your qualification to a full degree by undertaking the BSc Honours Veterinary Nursing Degree Top Up Programme, available at Edinburgh Napier University via distance learning.
+You may also look to pursue further training by ‘topping up’ your qualification to a full degree by undertaking the BSc Honours Veterinary Nursing Degree Top Up Programme, available at Middlesex University via distance learning.
 A degree would open up further opportunities in post graduate study, such as veterinary physiotherapy.

 Remember that once you are qualified, it is your professional responsibility to ensure that your professional knowledge and skills remain up-to-date.
 You can do this by undertaking short courses or further veterinary nursing qualifications.
 Our CPD and short courses are designed for registered and student veterinary nurses alike, and can be undertaken to refresh veterinary knowledge and keep up with the latest developments in the profession.